Global and Local Variables

 So when you define variables inside a function definition, they are local to this function by default.
-This means, that anything you will do to such a variable in the body of the function will have no effect on other variables outside of the function, even if the have the same name.
-This means, that the function body is the scope of such a variable, i.e. the enclosing context where this name with its values is associated.
+That is, anything you will do to such a variable in the body of the function will have no effect on other variables outside of the function, even if they have the same name.
+In other words, the function body is the scope of such a variable, i.e. the enclosing context where this name is associated with its values.

-All variables have the scope of the block, where they are declared and defined in.
+All variables have the scope of the block, where they are declared and defined.
 They can only be used after the point of their declaration.

 Global and local Variables in Functions